-- (1) The economic markets have to be open; in particular, the four freedoms referring to the free movement of goods, services, and capital, and the free mobility of individuals have to be secured. - (2) The political markets have to be competitive, i.e. the human rights and the fundamental democratic rights have to be secured to the full extent.
+One condition is crucial for FOCJ to work properly: They have to guarantee economic and political competition.
+Thus, economic markets in FOCJ have to be open; in particular, the four freedoms referring to the free movement of goods, services, and capital, and the free mobility of individuals have to be secured.
+At the same time, the political markets of FOCJ have to be competitive, i.e. the human rights and the fundamental democratic rights have to be secured to the full extent.
 This includes the right of the citizens to make use of the instruments of direct democracy.

-The competition supervisory board has also to fix rules for determining the ceiling on entry and exit fees.
+Not only traditional governments, but also the governing bodies of FOCJ, pursue their own interests and tend to undermine competition and to build cartels or even monopolies.
+Therefore, the respective rules have to be monitored by a 'competition supervisory board'.
+This body has also to fix rules for determining the ceiling on entry and exit fees.
 If they are too high, mobility is hampered.
 However, such prices for mobility prove effective in preventing individuals from exploiting the redistributive policies in FOCJ.
 Regulative measures may also be necessary to enable FOCJ to supply public services effectively - as has been discussed above for the case of school-FOCJ.
-In such cases, it may be advantageous to declare membership in a FOCJ to be obligatory, and to fix minimum levels for the services to be supplied.
+In such cases, it may be advantageous to declare membership in a FOCUS to be obligatory, and to fix minimum levels for the services to be supplied.
 The competition supervisory board must be given the competencies to step in if such regulations are violated.
 This board has to be empowered in a constitutional decision at the European level.
-It would be a mistake to delegate the monitoring of competition among FOCJ to the national bureaucracies which are interested in restricting FOCJ.
+It would be mistaken to delegate the monitoring of competition among FOCJ to the national bureaucracies which are interested in restricting FOCJ.
 Rather, an independent agency seems appropriate.
 A possible solution is a constitutional court (in the European Union the European Court).
-Although even such institutions tend to favour national at the cost of regional and local interests, they tend to be less biased than national governments.
+Although even such institutions tend to favor national at the cost of regional and local interests, they tend to decide less biasedly than national political institutions.